|Dealing with New Words|

 |Written by Margaret Procter, Writing Support|

-It's best not to interrupt your reading process to look up every hard word right away in the dictionary.
-Mark unfamiliar words (with a penciled mark, not with anything permanent), but try these tactics for making an "educated guess" at the meaning as you go.
+A key point is that you don't need to interrupt your reading to look up every hard word right away in the dictionary—in fact, experts say it's actually better to guess first.
+Mark unfamiliar words, but try these tactics for making an "educated guess" at the meaning as you go.
 You'll acquire some real understanding of how words are used rather than just long vocabulary lists and a dog-eared dictionary.
 (Eventually you will confirm your guesses with a dictionary.)

 You should also use the dictionary as a final step even if you have been able to guess well enough to keep going in your reading.
 When you stop after a section of reading to make notes, check your understanding of any words that aren't yet crystal-clear.
 Read the dictionary entry thoroughly—look for analysis of the word's derivation and structure and for examples of its usage.
 Then make a marginal note.